jllodra/cmod3/readme.md

 * ~~Volume control using a GainNode.~~
 * ~~Choose a Nectarine stream among a list of streams.~~
 * ~~Adding an AnalyserNode could enable VU meter for nectarine.~~
+* More playlist features.
 * Can you draw?
 An nice app icon is needed.
-* Audio is being decoded on the main thread, which is not ideal, it should be done on a background worker/thread and see if it performs better (not possible afaik, any idea?).
+* Audio is being decoded on the main thread, which is not ideal, it should be done on a background worker/thread (not possible afaik, any idea?
+Audio Workers issue: <https://bugs.chromium.org/p/chromium/issues/detail?id=469639>).
 * New ideas?
 Open an Issue.

 ## Versions

+07/03/2016: 2.0.3 - bugfixes with mediakeys

 06/03/2016: 2.0.2 - mac icon fixed